HelpSeeker/CoubDownloader/README.md

 * Python 3.8 and newer will print tracebacks (only warnings) when the user interrupts the program (see the Wiki for more infos)
 * (GUI only) progress messages don't use monospace fonts on Windows
 * (GUI only) Gooey seems to be broken for WxPython 4.1.0
+* (GUI only) Workspace doesn't get cleaned if the user stops the script manually